Service Cloud & Business Continuity

-- Availability at different times and in different ways, as it suits them (social networks, phone, live chat, online chatbot or own portal, e-mail, SMS, video call)
+- Availability at different times and in different ways, as it suits them.
+Via social networks, phone, live chat, online chatbot or own portal, e-mail, SMS, video call.

-- Improving (continually looking for ways to improve processes and change based on customer feedback).
+- Improvement.
+Continually seeking ways to improve processes and change based on customer feedback.

 And what does the company want?

-- Flexibility in terms of human resources (a combination of exceptional SW with a knowledge database, good internet connection and cloud storage can make an excellent contact centre agent from any person sitting at their computer at home.
+- Flexibility in terms of human resources.
+A combination of exceptional SW with a knowledge database, good internet connection, and cloud storage can make an excellent contact centre agent out of any person sitting at their computer at home.

 All these demands must be satisfied by a modern customer support department and, also, it should be able to handle them even in situations, when you get a large number of requests over short periods.